thinkers50 ranked thinkerROGER MARTIN

 02. AWARD WINNER

 Thinkers50 2015 Social Enterprise Award with Sally Osberg for their work on sustainable social enterprises.

 03. AWARD WINNER

-Thinkers50 2015 Book Award (Sally Osberg), for Getting Beyond Better.
+Thinkers50 2015 Book Award (with Sally Osberg) for Getting Beyond Better.

 Thinkers50 2013 Book Award (with AG Lafley), for Playing to Win.

 Martin’s influence on business strategy and thinking has been immense.
-He championed the idea of integrative thinking, arguing that ‘and’ rather than ‘or’ thinking yields better solutions; how combining elements from seemingly opposing models can pave the way for innovation and problem solving.
+He championed the idea of integrative thinking, arguing that ‘and’ rather than ‘or’ thinking yields better solutions, and showing how combining elements from seemingly opposing models can pave the way for innovation and problem solving.
 He also developed the theory of design thinking, demonstrating how to balance the exploration of new knowledge (innovation) with the exploitation of existing expertise (efficiency).
-Martin’s work also focuses on corporate social responsibility, and country competitiveness.
+Martin’s work also focuses on corporate social responsibility and country competitiveness.

 Creating Great Choices (with Jennifer Riel, HBR Press, 2017), Getting Beyond Better (with Sally Osberg, HBR Press, 2015), Playing to Win (with AG Lafley, HBR Press, 2013), Fixing the Game (HBR Press, 2011); The Design of Business (HBR Press, 2009); The Opposable Mind (HBR Press, 2007); The Responsibility Virus (Basic Books, 2002); Canada: What It Is, What It Can Be (with Jim Milway, Rotman-UTP Publishing, 2012); Diaminds (with Mihnea Moldoveanu, University of Toronto Press, 2009); The Future of the MBA (with Mihnea Moldoveanu, Oxford University Press, 2008).